kuriwaki/modern-weighting-2021/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Overview to Modern Survey Weighting
+# Overview of Modern Survey Weighting

 *Shiro Kuriwaki*